denten-books/plain-text/2-surface.md

 lie in cypher-making and cryptography.
 For this reason, the encoding of human languages for machine use was always intimately connected to war-time, diplomatic, and otherwise secret communications.
-The seemingly innocous problem of machine translation was therefore from the beginning entangles with the question of access and legibility: who gets to understand the encoded message and when?
+The seemingly innocous problem of machine translation was therefore from the beginning intertwined with the question of access and legibility: who gets to understand the encoded message and when?
 For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries